 Salvia officinalis ‘Icterina’ is also known as golden sage.
 Golden sage has the same aromatic and flavor properties of traditional sage but boasts lovely variegated leaves that are a contrast from the grayish leaves of common garden sage.
 Is golden sage edible?
-You can harvest leaves from Icterina just as you would garden sage and use in the same culinary manner, but you get a more eye appealing foliar display that adds some punch to your herb garden.
-Learn how to grow a golden sage plant for aroma, flavor and non-toxic pest control.
+You can harvest leaves from Icterina just as you would garden sage and use them in the same culinary manner, but you get a more eye appealing foliar display that adds some punch to your herb garden.
+Learn how to grow a golden sage plant for aroma, flavor, and non-toxic pest control.

 Golden Sage Information